Celebrating Beatrix Potter and Her Little Tales

 More commemorative coins coming soon

-It is just the beginning of what promises to be another exciting year for UK commemorative coins.
+It has been, and will continue to be, another exciting year for UK commemorative coins.
 To be among the first to find out when new commemorative coins are released, register your interest here and follow us on Facebook and Twitter.

 More circulating coins coming soon

-The Sir Isaac Newton 50p, the new £1 coin, the First World War Aviation £2 and the Jane Austen £2 will all enter circulation in 2017.
+The Sir Isaac Newton 50p, the new £1 coin, the First World War Aviation £2 and the Jane Austen £2, have already entered, or will all enter circulation in 2017.
 But that’s not all!
 There are more commemorative designs to be released that will also enter circulation.
 To be among the first to find out when these coins are released, register your interest here and follow us on Facebook and Twitter.